johnplloyd/cigar_plot/README.md

 *Output:*

-Generates a ciagr plot to the current graphics device.
+Generates a cigar plot to the current graphics device.

 ## cigar_plot.calc_metrics()